zorker/rothui/wow7.0/rFilterConfig/README.md

   * alpha: type:TABLE, table containing two numbers defining the alpha of the button when off and on. example: {0.2, 1} --off,on
   * desaturate: type:BOOLEAN, desaturate the button texture when the debuff is not found
   * caster: type:STRING, additional unit check to test if a debuff is casted by a specific unit. example: "player"
-* **L.F.AddCooldown**: type:FUNCTION, function to add cooldowns to L.C.cooldowns config table.
+* **L.F.AddCooldown**: type:FUNCTION, function to add cooldowns to L.C.cooldowns cooldown list
-  L.C.AddCooldown(spellid,size,point,visibility,alpha,desaturate)
   * spellid: type:NUMBER, spellid of the cooldown you want to track
   * size: type:NUMBER, default size of the button
   * point: type:TABLE, default point http://wowprogramming.com/docs/widgets/Region/SetPoint